 It sounds counterintuitive.
 Surely the way to make a good decision is to think carefully, weigh up the options, consider the consequences, and choose rationally?
 Why would you ever spin a wheel or flip a coin?
+It turns out there are several situations where leaving a decision to chance is genuinely the better approach — not just faster, but actually smarter.

 Decision Fatigue Is Real

-For small decisions — what to eat for lunch, which film to watch, which task to do next — the cost of careful deliberation often outweighs the benefit.
-Using a random tool like a spin wheel to handle these minor decisions preserves your mental energy for the decisions that actually matter.
+Studies have shown that judges are more likely to grant parole early in the day than late — not because of the merits of the cases but because of the accumulated mental effort of deciding.
+For small decisions like what to eat for lunch or which task to do next, the cost of careful deliberation often outweighs the benefit.
+Using a random tool to handle minor decisions preserves your mental energy for the decisions that actually matter.

-A study published in the journal Psychological Science found that people who made fewer decisions throughout the day reported higher satisfaction with the decisions they did make carefully — suggesting that outsourcing minor decisions preserves cognitive resources for important ones.
+A study published in Psychological Science found that people who made fewer decisions throughout the day reported higher satisfaction with the decisions they did make carefully — suggesting that outsourcing minor decisions preserves cognitive resources for important ones.

 The Paradox of Choice